Thursday, September 27, 2012

 Getting Our First RV - Decisions, Decisions

 Every year, there is a big RV show in North Fort Myers, Florida, a short ride from our home in Cape Coral.
 At the show, one can ogle, drool, and check out many different types and makes of recreational vehicles, covering a wide range of price points.
-Janet an I have gone to the RV show many times.
+Janet and I have gone to the RV show many times.
 We did a lot of tire kicking, and tried to get an idea of what we'd like and what we could afford.
 (We found many RVs we really loved, but the prices were astronomical, making a large, private home on a big lot look like a bargain!)

 The first challenge was to determine the type of RV we want.
 The two contenders were a "Class A Motorhome", and a "Fifth Wheel".
 By way of introduction, a Class A motor home is a recreational vehicle built on a stripped truck chassis where the driving compartment is an integral part of the RV interior.
 A class A motor home looks like this: